OmarElbanna/Street_View_House_Numbers_SVHN_Recognition/readme.md

     return iou
 ```

-## Defining a Function to Remove Dublicated Contours
+## Defining a Function to Remove Duplicated Contours

 ```python